mistabennoda/LinearRegression/README.md

 # LinearRegression
 Follow the video on Youtube and have a try on linear regression.

-Here is the link of sources:
+I really apprietiate the author and here is the link of sources: https://github.com/llSourcell/linear_regression_live

-https://github.com/llSourcell/linear_regression_live
+Because of the problem of overflow when calculating, I reduce the times of iteration from 1000 to 500.
+The result can be displayed in a right way.